Fully Convolutional Neural Networks to Detect Clinical Dermoscopic Features: Methods

-We train our CNN to minimize Eq.~\ref{eq:f1}.
+We train our CNN by minimizing Eq.~\ref{isic:eq:f1} using the Adam optimizer~\cite{Kingma2015} with a learning rate of 0.00005.
+Our models were built and optimized using Keras~\cite{chollet2015keras} with TensorFlow~\cite{tensorflow2015-whitepaper}.
 While VGG is trained on images of size $224\times224$ for classification, we use larger image resolutions of $336 \times 336$, which is possible since all our layers are convolutional.
-We use a mini-batch of size 12 as larger batches exceeded our GPU memory, and stop after only 5 epochs, as more epochs yield segmentations less sensitive to the clinical features.
-We use a similar training approach and architecture for our segmentation entry (\emph{Part 1}), but minimize a smoothed negative dice score.
+We use a mini-batch of size 12 as larger batches exceeded our GPU memory.
+We apply real time data augmentation, where in each mini-batch, the data is augmented (\eg flips, rotations) and the mini-batch is randomly sampled such that at least two samples contain each of the class labels.
+The remaining four are randomly sampled.
+For our ISIC-ISBI entry, we did not use data augmentation nor over-sampling, and stopped training after only 5 epochs, as empirically we found longer training yielded segmentations less sensitive to the clinical features.
+For our subsequent experiments, we show experiments with and without data augmentation/over-sampling, train for 100 epochs, and choose the model that achieves the lowest loss over our validation set.